 Worldwide it is estimated that by 2020, 31 billion objects will be a part of the IoT and by 2025 that number will exceed 75 billion.
 The goal in creating this matrix network of “smart” objects is greater efficiencies, greater convenience—and greater control.

-Is 5G Safe?
+Is 5G Technology Dangerous?

-The frightening fact is that no short or long-term biological tests have been conducted on the human health effects of 5G radiation emissions.
+The frightening fact is that few short or long-term biological tests have been conducted on the human health effects of 5G radiation emissions.
+Dr. Joel M. Moskowitz has compiled more than 30,000 research publications on the effects of non-ionizing EMF radiation, but has only found 41 that talk about the health effects of 5G.
 Considering what we already know about 4G and WiFi this is a major oversight.

-The push for 5G networks to “go live” highlights a disregard for healthy oversight and caution.
+The big push for 5G networks to “go live” highlights a disregard for healthy oversight and caution.
 What we do know is that the human race has never previously been in such routine contact with man-made microwave sources that affect both the environment and human biology.

 5G & EMF Health Risks

 Typical symptoms include headaches, fatigue, eye problems, dizziness, sleep issues, stress, skin issues, gastrointestinal complications, and muscle aches or pains.
 The condition is poorly understood and often misdiagnosed, mostly because many of the common symptoms mimic other conditions and are hard to pinpoint.

 Typically, each wireless generation has occupied a higher frequency band than its predecessor, and 5G will require its own frequency bands as the current 4G networks prove insufficient.
 4G and all those before it fell within frequencies between 800 megahertz and 2.5 gigahertz.
 5G will utilize previously disallowed “millimeter waves” with frequencies ranging from 10 to 100 gigahertz: with the possibility of going up to 300 gigahertz.
-At roughly one third the frequency of X-rays, this is uncharted territory to put it mildly.
+At roughly one third the frequency of X-rays.
+This is uncharted territory to put it mildly.

 Millimeter waves have another major downside.
 They don’t travel as far as lower frequency waves and are unable to pass through buildings.
-These frequencies are absorbed by trees, the earth’s atmosphere, and even the uppermost layers of human skin.
+These frequencies are absorbed by trees, the earth’s atmosphere, and the uppermost layers of human skin.
 To circumvent this drawback, telecoms will need to install a sweeping number of small cells, which are essentially short-range cellular antennas.
 There will be different types of small cells, all with different broadcast ranges.
 The shortest range type, femtocells, will reach less than 10 meters, and the longest range type, microcells, will broadcast to roughly 2 kilometers.